 - Banking Information.
 You'll need the name of your bank, the bank routing number, and the account number.
 If you bring a blank check or blank deposit slip, this will have the required information on it.
 This is required because the military requires your pay to be "direct-deposited" in a bank account.
 You'll also want to bring an ATM card for the account so that you will have easy access to your money.

 - Cash.
 No more than about $40.
-You'll be allowed to keep cash in your security drawer, but you will have to record the serial number in a notebook and keep that list up-to-date.
+You will be allowed to keep cash in your security drawer, but you will have to record the serial number in a notebook and keep that list up-to-date.

 - Prescriptions.
 You will not be allowed to continue to take any prescription medication that you may bring with you (this is because there is no way to tell if you've substituted a prescription for an illegal narcotic).
-However, your prescription will be examined by a military doctor after arrival, and -- if necessary -- you will be re-issued the medication from the military pharmacy.
-Ladies, this applies to birth control pills as well.
+However, your prescription will be examined by a military doctor after arrival, and you will be re-issued the medication from the military pharmacy.
+This applies to birth control pills as well.
 You may continue to take birth control pills during basic, but your prescription will be re-issued by the military pharmacy.
 Over-the-counter medication is not allowed in basic training.
 If you bring any with you, it will be taken away.

 - Toothbrush, toothbrush tray, and toothpaste/powder.
 Your toothbrush tray should be the square kind.
-If you get the round kind, and it rolls when the T.I. opens your drawer to inspect it, it will be out of place, and you'll get a demerit.
+If you get the round kind it will roll when the T.I. opens your drawer to inspect it.
+It will be out of place, and you'll get a demerit.
 For toothpaste, get the "flip lid" kind.
 The "screw top" is almost impossible to keep clean.

 - Soap (bar or liquid).
-Note -- Liquid soap is a whole lot easier to keep in inspection condition.
+Keep in mind that liquid soap is easier to keep in inspection condition.

 - Ball-point pen (black).
 The "official" list says "black or blue," but you'll find out that the Air Force likes official documents signed with black ink.